UCAS code: V191

 - Books: Some modules require students to have access to books with an approximate cost of £100 if bought new over the course of a year (but texts can often be purchased at considerably reduced rates second hand).
 Mandatory modules might also require some core texts.
 Indicative cost: £150 per year.

-- Printing and binding: The University is pleased to offer our students a free printing allowance of £20 each academic year.
-This will print around 500 A4 mono pages.
+- Printing and binding: The University is pleased to offer our students a printing allowance of £5 each academic year.
+This will print around 125 A4 (black and white) pages.
 If students wish to print more, printer credit can be topped up by the student.
 The University and Student Union are champions of sustainability and we ask all our students to consider the environmental impact before printing.
-Our Reprographics team also offer printing and binding services, including dissertation binding which may be required by your course with an indicative cost of £1.50-£3.

 Course specific bursaries/scholarships